ibm-cloud-docs/containers/cs_clusters.md

 Every cluster is set up with a default worker pool that groups worker nodes with the same configuration that you defined during cluster creation, such as the machine type.
 If you provision a cluster from the UI, you can select multiple zones at the same time.
 Clusters that are created from the CLI are initially provisioned with a worker pool in one zone only.
 You can add more zones to your worker pool after the cluster is provisioned to replicate worker nodes evenly across zones.
 For example, if you add a second zone to a worker pool that consists of 3 worker nodes, then 3 worker nodes are provisioned into the second zone which leaves you with a cluster of 6 worker nodes in total.

-If you have worker nodes in different zones, enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account.
-This procedure ensures that your worker nodes can communicate with each other on the private network.
+To enable communication on the private network between workers that are in different zones, you must enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).
 To add different machine type flavors to your cluster, [create another worker pool(cs_cli_reference.html#cs_worker_pool_add).

 ### Hardware for worker nodes
 {: #shared_dedicated_node}